7 Royal Icing Mistakes and How To Fix Them

 royal icing troubleshooting

-2. Then add the grey lid.
+2. Then add the grey lid which is using a medium consistency icing.

 6. Add the little yellow dots for some added detail.